Code-Institute-Submissions/Travel/README.md

 ## Features left to implement

-- For the app to access users local gps and use users loculation.
+- For the app to access users local gps and use users localation.

 ## Technologies Used